 Is it possible to visit Sigiriya on a day trip from Colombo?

-It is possible to visit Sigiriya rock on a day trip from Colombo.
-In fact, Sigiriya day trip from Colombo is a very popular activity among the travellers, especially it is a popular Sri Lanka one day trip among foreign travellers.
+This iconic tourist attraction was nominated as a world wonder due to its advanced engineering, artistic, and water management characteristics.
+Sigiriya is a popular one-day outing place in Sri Lanka and attracts a large number of travellers every day.
+In fact, the Sigiriya day trip from Colombo is a very popular activity among travellers, especially since it is a popular Sri Lanka one-day trip among foreign travellers.

 - Sigiriya rock fortress